-- Ingredient or Recipe name: Fill in every ingredient you use in this recipe.
-When you start typing, APICBASE will automatically give you suggestions for ingredients or sub-recipes that are in your library.
-You will learn more about sub-recipes later in this article.
+- Ingredient or sub Recipe name: Fill in every ingredient you use in this recipe.
+When you start typing, Apicbase will automatically give you suggestions for ingredients or sub-recipes that are in your library.
+Sub-recipes are recipes that you set as "Semi-finished products".

 You can fill in the rest of the ingredients, package and pricing information in the ingredient module.
 If you want to read up on adding ingredient information, check this article.

 - Net Qt.: Fill in the net quantity you are using for this recipe.